webNeat/smart-pieces/README.md

 ###What is the problem of normal snippets ?

-Snippets are really usefull while writing code; Instaed of writing all the code, you just hit some keys and the snippet is written automatically by your editor.
-I am using Sublime Text and I started defining snippets for every piece of code I usualy use.
-But every time I insert a snippet, I have to fill in the gaps and remove some optional parts, and it starts to be more stupid when I have to fill two placeholders while the second one is just a CamlCase of the first.
+Snippets are really useful while writing code; Instead of writing all the code, you just hit some keys and the snippet is written automatically by your editor.
+I am using Sublime Text and I started defining snippets for every piece of code I usually use.
+But every time I insert a snippet, I have to fill in the gaps and remove some optional parts, and it starts to be more stupid when I have to fill two place holders while the second one is just a CamlCase of the first.
 More then that, there is no `include` statement in snippets ( You can't include one snippet into an other ).

 ###The solution ?

-Instead of inserting the snippet then filling the placeholders, you pass the values of placeholder while calling the snippet, the snippet becomes a command accepting values as parameters.
+Instead of inserting the snippet then filling the place holders, you pass the values of placeholder while calling the snippet, the snippet becomes a command accepting values as parameters.
 You can also specify flags to show/hide optional parts.
 Smat Pieces are written using the [Twig templating engine](http://twig.sensiolabs.org/), So filters are there and you don't have to pass the same value twice if a filter can get the second value from the first one.
 Alternatives, Loops and include statement are also available.

 ##Install Smart Pieces